All BMW K bikes are fuel

 fully.
 If this happens, I usually place a

-> block of wood on the fuel rail and GENTLY tap the
+block of wood on the fuel rail and then hammer

-> fuel injectors into place until they are fully
+fuel injectors into place until they are fully

 that hold the fuel rail to the cylinder head.